Writing YA and Children’s Fiction

 The course fee of £1,600 (including VAT) is payable, in full, by bank transfer or cheque.
 Funds must reach our bank account by 7 May at the latest.
 We regret that we are unable to refund fees, and would suggest students make their own insurance arrangements if required.
 Successful applicants who have concerns about being able to pay the fee in full at the start of the course should email CBCcourses@curtisbrown.co.uk

 Applications for this course will close at midnight (GMT) at the end of Sunday 26 March.
 We will read all applications as quickly as possible after the deadline and will offer places to 15 applicants on the basis of the quality of their application material.
 We'll respond to all applications by Friday 31 March.
-Please include both your synopsis and opening extract in a single document.
+Please include, as a single document, the opening of the novel you want to work on with us (up to 3000 words) and a one page synopsis to show us where it's going.
 If you have any questions, or if you have any problems when applying, you can email cbccourses@Curtisbrown.co.uk for help.